evmos/evmos/docs/api/proto-docs.md

-<a name="evmos.fees.v1.MsgUpdateFeeContract"></a>
+<a name="evmos.fees.v1.MsgUpdateDevFeeInfo"></a>

-### MsgUpdateFeeContract
+### MsgUpdateDevFeeInfo
-MsgUpdateFeeContract defines a message that updates the withdraw address for a registered FeeContract
+MsgUpdateDevFeeInfo defines a message that updates the withdraw address for a registered DevFeeInfo

 | Field | Type | Label | Description |